arbor-sim/arbor/doc/tutorial/single_cell_model.rst

 Once the cell description has been built, the next step is to build and run the simulation.
-Arbor provides an interface for constructing single cell models with the :class:`arbor.single_cell_model<arbor.single_cell_model>` helper that creates a model from a cell description, with an interface for recording outputs and running the simulation.
+Arbor provides an interface for constructing single cell models with the :class:`arbor.single_cell_model` helper that creates a model from a cell description, with an interface for recording outputs and running the simulation.

 .. code-block:: python